Help! How do I decide what breast cancer treatment is best for me?

-With so much information coming in at once after a breast cancer diagnosis, it can be hard to decide what the best way forward is.
-It’s good to know all the options so that you can feel empowered and find the solution that’s best for you.
-It may help to write a list of questions that you can bring with you to your next appointment.
+With so much information coming in at once after a breast cancer diagnosis, it can be hard to decide on the best way forward.
+It’s good to know all the options so that you can feel empowered and find the solution that’s right for you.
+It may help to write a list of questions that you can take with you to your next appointment.

 Questions to ask your doctor:

 - What type of breast cancer do I have?
 What exactly does this diagnosis mean?

 - Is there one treatment option that would be better than the others for me?

 - Are there any other therapies that could help me?
 What would happen if I didn’t have treatment?